accordproject/techdocs/docs/cicero-specification.md

 - A sample instance, used to bootstrap editing, for each supported locale
 - Executable business logic

-Templates are typically packaged and distributed as zip archives, however they may also be read from: a directory, a GitHub repository, the npm package manager.
+Templates are typically packaged and distributed as Cicero Template Archive (cta) files, however they may also be read from: a directory, http(s) URL, the Accord Project [template library](https://templates.accordproject.org),  the npm package manager.
 Each of these distribution mechanisms support slightly different use cases:

 - Directory: useful during testing, allows changes to the template to be quickly tested with no need to re-package
-- GitHub: allows templates to be distributed and versioned as publicly or privately accessible libraries
+- URL: allows templates to be published to a stable web address
+- Accord Projecte template library maintains a curated set of Open Source templates
 - npm: allows dependencies on templates to be easily declared for Node.js and browser based applications.
 Integrates with CI/CD tools.

 ## Metadata